medialab/minet/docs/cli.md

   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.
+  --max-redirects MAX_REDIRECTS                   Maximum number of redirections to follow before breaking.
+Defaults to 5.
   --compress                                      Whether to compress the contents.
   --contents-in-report, --no-contents-in-report   Whether to include retrieved contents, e.g. html, directly in the report
                                                   and avoid writing them in a separate folder.
 This requires to standardize